Muna-Tahrawi/Full-Stack-Developer-opportunity-/README.md

-# Only Joordanian Full-Stack-Developer-opportunity- basied in jordan
+# Only Jordanian Full-Stack-Developer-opportunity- basied in jordan
 Full Stack Developer
 US based tech company is looking for an experienced full-stack web developer specialized in Microsoft technologies.
 This role is ideal if you enjoy working across the stack to deliver significant impact with a small team.
 You will primarily work on projects to improve and expand a custom CRM, in addition to various other projects.
 The ideal candidate must have a minimum of 4 years solid experience (minimal freelance or project-based experience) in web development, including extensive experience with the majority of the technologies below.